cybergu0ck/notes/engineering/software-engineering/programming-languages/python/random-concepts/functions-as-i-go.md

 # `dir()`

----
-Without arguments, return the list of *names in the current local scope*.
+Without arguments, return the list of _names in the current local scope_.
 With an argument, attempt to return a list of valid attributes for that object. (i.e. returns all attributes and methods of the specified object, without the values)

 The default [`dir()`](https://docs.python.org/3/library/functions.html#dir "dir") mechanism behaves differently with different types of objects, as it attempts to produce the most relevant, rather than complete, information:

 - If the object is a module object, the list contains the names of the module’s attributes.
 - If the object is a type or class object, the list contains the names of its attributes, and recursively of the attributes of its bases.
 - Otherwise, the list contains the object’s attributes’ names, the names of its class’s attributes, and recursively of the attributes of its class’s base classes.

 ```python
 class Butterfly: